pattonsgirl/CS3900-AppSoftwareDev/DevOps/Assignment2/Assignment2.md

 The workflow should run any time a commit is pushed to the **main** branch.

 The workflow should perform the following `job`s:
+- compile the WorkOrder Pro Spring application to a Java JAR
-- build the application container image
+- build the JAR application into a container image
 - push the Docker image to your account on DockerHub

 Trigger the workflow to run.
 Verify success by checking that the image was pushed to DockerHub with a timestamp that reflects when the image should have been pushed based on when the GitHub Workflow was triggered.